Loganberry: Taxonomy

+Relation to other brambles

 Cultivation

 Loganberry plants are sturdy and more disease- and frost-resistant than many other berries.
 However, they are not very popular with commercial growers due to several problems which increase labor costs, since the plants tend to be thorny and the berries are often hidden by the leaves.
 Additionally, berries of varying maturity may grow on a single plant, making it difficult to completely harvest each plant.
 Loganberries are therefore more commonly grown in household gardens.

 A loganberry bush usually produces about ten canes (vines).
 The canes are not as upright as its raspberry parent, and tend instead to vine more like its blackberry parent.
 Growth can be undisciplined, with the canes growing five or more feet in a year.
 Some gardeners train the canes fanwise along a wall or a wire frame.
 Old canes die after their second year, and should be cut away as they can become diseased, and also hinder harvesting.

 The loganberry fruits earlier than its blackberry parent.
 Fruit is produced for about two months, generally from midsummer until mid-autumn, with a plant at a given time mid-season bearing fruit in different stages, from blossom to maturity.
 The berries are generally harvested when they are a deep purple color, rather than red.
 Each bush can produce 7 kg to 8 kg (15 lb to 18 lb) of fruit a year.
 Plants continue to fruit for around 15 years, and can also self-propagate.

 The cultivar 'Ly 654' has gained the Royal Horticultural Society's Award of Garden Merit.